 GAMCA medical test list for Saudi Arabia

-Here in this article, I am providing GAMCA medical test list which is performed in your home country to process Saudi Visa.
+Here in this article, I am providing the GAMCA medical test list which is performed in your home country to process Saudi Visa.
 The GAMCA medical validity period is only 3 months for Saudi Arabia.

 - HIV/AIDS reactive